Brian Martin (basketball)

-Martin also had a lengthy career in the Continental Basketball Association (CBA).
+He also had a lengthy career in the Continental Basketball Association (CBA).
 In 252 games over six seasons, he averaged 9.0 points and 8.7 rebounds per game.
-He played for the Tampa Bay/Rapid City Thrillers, Cedar Rapids Silver Bullets, Columbus Horizon, Omaha Racers and Fort Wayne Fury, winning a league championship with Tampa Bay in 1985.
-His best year was the 1985–86 season, when he averaged 11.9 points and 11.6 rebounds per game for Tampa Bay, earning second team All-CBA honors.
+He played for the Tampa Bay/Rapid City Thrillers, Cedar Rapids Silver Bullets, Columbus Horizon, Omaha Racers, and Fort Wayne Fury, winning a league championship with Tampa Bay in 1985.
+His best year was the 1985–86 season, when he averaged 11.9 points and 11.6 rebounds per game for Tampa Bay, earning All-CBA Second Team and All-Defensive First Team honors.